-At present (currently on sabbatical, though), I am the head of the graphic design program in the School of Art at the University of Arkansas.
+At present, I am the head of the graphic design program in the School of Art at the University of Arkansas.
 As one of the OG of the department school now, I’m grateful for the amazing changes and additional faculty I’ve seen in the years since I arrived in 2005.

 A professor in a standard, non-administrative position basically has three jobs: research, teaching and service.
 It usually breaks down to 40%, 40%, 20%, respectively.

 I love working with my students of all backgrounds and cultures, to prepare them for an exciting and fulfilling career in design.
 It’s great knowing that a strong and burgeoning job field is waiting for our graduates of our Bachelor of Fine Arts in Graphic Design degree.
 I always attempt to engage with a community group, such as a non profit, and have worked with many through the years such as Pagnozzi Charities, Chase Family Foundation, Children’s House of NWA, Northwest Arkansas Women’s Shelter, Canopy NWA refugee resettlement and many others.

 I typically teach the following courses:

 This is one of my favorite courses as we help prepare the students to be successful out in the career field.
 We cover personal branding and preparing portfolio materials for interviewing, while also discussing trends and happenings in the world of design, as well as take a field trip to a design agency once a week.
 One of my favorite parts of my job is linking up interesting students with interesting design jobs.

 This course involves understanding a user and then building an app or other digital experience to solve pain points.
 The students do primary and secondary research, work through visualizing the results of the research and creating a series of screens in wireframe and higher-fidelity forms.